opsani/servox/docs/telemetry.md

 On HELLO requests to the Opsani OCO API, the telemetry backing dictionary is serialized and sent as json within the `servo.api._post_event()` method

-See the following for an example of the out of the box telemetry as serialized to a user-agent:
+See the following for an example of the out of the box telemetry as serialized with the HELLO request:

 `{"event": "HELLO", "param": {"agent": "github.com/opsani/servox v0.10.4-alpha.0", "telemetry": {"servox.version": "0.10.4-alpha.0", "servox.platform": "Linux-5.8.0-55-generic-x86_64-with-glibc2.29", "kubernetes.namespace": "kubetest-test-telemetry-hello-1623872048", "kubernetes.version": "1.20", "kubernetes.platform": "linux/amd64"}}}`